Fit Finlay: Independent circuit and retirement (2011–2012)

 On 12 May 2012, at Border Wars, Finlay made his debut for Ring of Honor (ROH), unsuccessfully challenging Roderick Strong for the ROH World Television Championship.
 On 24 May, Finlay made his debut for Wrestling New Classic (WNC), the follow-up promotion to Smash, defeating Akira in the main event.
 Two days later, Finlay defeated Zeus in the main event of another WNC event.
 Finlay's first tour of WNC concluded on 27 May, when he, Akira and Syuri defeated Kana, Mikey Whipwreck and Tajiri in a six-person main event.
 On 24 June at ROH's Best in the World 2012: Hostage Crisis iPPV, Finlay was defeated by Michael Elgin.

-Finlay returned to WNC on 20 September, when he defeated Ray Mendoza, Jr. in the main event at Korakuen Hall.
+Finlay returned to WNC on 20 September, when he defeated Ray Mendoza Jr. in the main event at Korakuen Hall.
 Following the match, Finlay announced that he was done with WNC for the time being due to re-signing with WWE.
 Despite no longer scheduled to make appearances for WNC, Finlay was named the head of the WNC Championship Committee.

+On October 6, 2012 at Hangover No.5 in Hanover, Germany, an EWP World Heavyweight Championship match between challenger Finlay and champion Cannonball Grizzly ended in a no contest when Finlay's cornerman Robbie Brookside turned on him and attacked both competitors then challenged Finlay to a Liverpool street fight.
+Finlay agreed provided this could be a tag team contest and he could team with his son David Finlay Jr. Consequently, Finlay wrestled his retirement match on 22 December 2012 at the same venue, teaming with his son David Finlay Jr. to defeat Brookside and "Dirty" Dan Collins in an Irish street fight.